laravel/docs/scout.md

     $orders = Order::search('Star Trek')->where('user_id', 1)->get();

+Note that if you're using Meilisearch as your Scout driver, where clauses will not work by default.
+You will first need to configure the filterable attribute on any Meilisearch index you wish to search:

+    $client->index('orders')->updateFilterableAttributes(['user_id']);

 You may use the `whereIn` method to constrain results against a given set of values:

     $orders = Order::search('Star Trek')->whereIn(